flonad/react-101/readme.md

 ### Common React Patterns

-We provide a list of commen React pattern to help you during your journey through React [here](./instructions/patterns.md)
+We provide a list of common React pattern to help you during your journey through React [here](./instructions/patterns.md)

 ### Steps